 Nothing quite says wasting energy and money like that old refrigerator sitting in your garage that spins the dial on your electricity meter just to cool a few sodas or preserve that rack of ribs from last summer.
-Thankfully, if you get electricity delivery service from ComEd, the utility will help you recycle that old clunker and cut energy costs, too.
+Thankfully, if you get an electricity delivery service from ComEd, the utility will help you recycle that old clunker and cut energy costs, too.

 Here are a few things you’ll need to know to participate in the program:

 - You must receive residential electricity delivery from ComEd

 - Refrigerators and freezers must be between 10 cubic feet and 30 cubic feet in size and must be empty, defrosted and working when theyre picked up

 - Appliances must have a clear and accessible path of removal